-MLWGS participates in the VHSL Conference 33, 2A East Region.
+MLWGS participates in the VHSL 3B Region.
 The Virginia High School League policy mandates Governor's School athletes play for MLWGS.

-athletic participation adds value to students' learning experi-MLWGS is one of the Commonwealth's premier ences. athletic programs.
-In 2015-16 the Dragons won nine state championships.
+As an extension of the classroom, MLWGS believes that athletic participation adds value to students' learning experiences.
+MLWGS has one of the Commonwealth's premier athletic programs with 28 Varsity and Junior Varsity teams.
+In 2020-21 the Dragons won several VHSL and participated in several state championships tournaments.